nickdmakes/blackjai-server/README.md

 BlackJAI Server is a python application that inputs a video stream of Black Jack game, preprocesses frames, detects cards, and tracks game state in order to determine most optimal action in the game of BlackJack.

 > [!IMPORTANT]
-> This project only processes images that are recieved over the network from imagezmq.
-You will need to configure your own image broadcast application to send images to the blackjai-server.
-This repository is shown to showcase project work for recruiter interest
+> This repository is shown to showcase project work for recruiter interest.
+Other private repositories are necessary to send images over the network using imagezmq.
+To make this work, you will need to configure your own image broadcast application to send images to the blackjai-server.

 See more details on my [LinkedIn Projects Page](https://www.linkedin.com/in/nicholas-matthews713/details/projects/)